End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Introduction

 Inspired by these applications, we study supervised learning when the input is a vector $X \in \mathbb{R}^p$ and the output $Y$ resides in a general metric space $(\Omega, d)$.
+While the proposed methodology applies to general metric spaces, the theoretical results developed in Section~\ref{sec:the} require additional assumptions for the space $(\Omega, d)$, including boundedness and for some results that it is a Hadamard space.
+These assumptions are used to establish continuity, Lipschitz properties, and optimization guarantees.
 Learning in this setting is fundamentally more challenging than for vector-valued outputs due to the lack of vector space structure in $\Omega$.
 Existing solutions often rely on Euclidean embeddings \citep{fara:14,zhan:21:1,iao:25} or restrictive model assumptions \citep{hein:09,mull:19:6,han:23}, which either distort the geometry of the output space or lack robustness in real-world scenarios.
-These limitations highlight the need for principled methods that operate directly on non-Euclidean data, preserving the structural characteristics of the outputs while avoiding oversimplifying assumptions.
+These limitations highlight the need for principled intrinsic methods that operate directly on non-Euclidean data, preserving the structural characteristics of the outputs while avoiding oversimplifying assumptions.

 In this paper, we propose \textbf{E2M} (End-to-End Metric regression), a deep learning framework for regression with outputs in general metric spaces.
 E2M revisits the classical idea of regression as a weighted average over training outputs, adapting it to metric spaces using the \emph{weighted \f mean} \citep{frec:48}.
 The weighted \f mean minimizes a weighted sum of squared distances and remains well-defined without requiring algebraic operations within the output space.
 In E2M, a neural network conditioned on the input generates weights that encode the relevance of each training output in the weighted \f mean computation.
-This approach preserves the intrinsic geometry of the output space while enabling flexible, data-driven prediction.
+This approach preserves the intrinsic geometry of the output space while enabling flexible data-driven prediction.